edefalque/signalk-stripcharts/README.md

 From left to right:
 - zoom in
 - zoom out
-- raise the plot relative to the axis
+- raise the plot lines (y-axis range is shifted)
-- lower the plot relative to the axis
+- lower the plot lines
-- try to center the plot at present time
+- try to center the plot lines at present time
 - reset to the initial scale and position settings

 ### Drop-down list